InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Additional Training Details on InstaFlow

 The total training cost for InstaFlow-0.9B is $3,200,000 / 200,000$ (Data Generation) + $11.2$ + $64$ + $54.4$ + $53.6$ = $199.2$ A100 GPU days.

-\paragraph{Larger Neural Network for One-Step Generation} Expanding the model size is a key step in building modern foundation models~\cite{rombach2021highresolution, podell2023sdxl, brown2020language, bommasani2021opportunities, driess2023palm}.
-To this end, we adopt the Stacked U-Net structure in Section~\ref{sec:sd14}, but abandon the parameter-sharing strategy.
+\paragraph{Implementation Details and Training Pipeline for InstaFlow-1.7B} We adopt the Stacked U-Net structure in Section~\ref{sec:sd14}, but abandon the parameter-sharing strategy.
 This gives us a Stacked U-Net with 1.7B parameters, almost twice as large as the original U-Net.
 Starting from 2-Rectified Flow, 2-Rectified Flow+Distill (Stacked U-Net) is trained by the following distillation steps: \begin{enumerate} \item \textbf{Distill (Stage 1)}: The Stacked U-Net is initialized from the weights in the 2-Rectified Flow checkpoint.
 Then we fix the time $t=0$ for the neural network, and fine-tune it using the distillation objective~\eqref{eq:distill} with a batch size of 64 for 110,000 iterations.
 The similarity loss $\mathbb{D}$ is L2 loss.
 (35.2 A100 GPU days)

 \item \textbf{Distill (Stage 2)}: We switch the similarity loss $\mathbb{D}$ to LPIPS loss, then we continue to train the model using the distillation objective~\eqref{eq:distill} and a batch size of 320 for another 2,500 iterations.
 The final model is 2-Rectified Flow+Distill (Stacked U-Net).
 We name it \textbf{InstaFlow-1.7B}.
 (4.4 A100 GPU days) \end{enumerate}